Projects & joint-ventures

 A concrete and virtuous project to support natural rubber producers in Indonesia.

 Together with Porsche, CASCADE, an acronym for Committed Actions for Smallholder CApacity DEvelopment, is a capacity-building project with smallholder natural rubber farmers and their families in Central Sumatra, Indonesia.

 This four-year project aims to address sustainability risks linked to natural rubber production, based on results from RubberWay™ risk assessments, by empowering 1,000 of smallholder farmers to adopt sustainable practices.
 A digital training tool is used to enhance scalability and measure impacts.

 This project is unique as it encompasses the entirety of the supply chain, from car manufacturer to smallholder farmers.

-In its second year, the project continued to engage smallholder farmers and broadened their learning.
 As part of their learning journey, smallholder farmers begin with a 3-day ‘Rubber Clinic’ which covers best agricultural techniques such as tapping, pest and disease management and health and safety.
 This is held on site and reinforced through the innovative mobile application where farmers can view lessons and track their results.

 A second phase of training also began on ‘Price Discovery’ and also on ‘Income Diversification’ to develop other crops in addition to rubber.